tstack/lnav/docs/source/sqltab.rst

 to **lnav**'s "views" (e.g. log, text, ...).
 The following columns are available in this table:

 :name: The name of the view.
 :top: The line number at the top of the view.
-This value can be UPDATEd to
-    move the view to the given line.
+This value can be UPDATEd to move the view to the given line.
 :left: The left-most column number to display.
-This value can be UPDATEd to
-    move the view left or right.
+This value can be UPDATEd to move the view left or right.
 :height: The number of lines that are displayed on the screen.
 :inner_height: The number of lines of content being displayed.
-  :top_time: The timestamp of the top line in the view or NULL if the view is
+:top_time: The timestamp of the top line in the view or NULL if the view is not time-based.
-    not time-based.
 This value can be UPDATEd to move the view to the given time.
 :paused: Indicates if the view is paused and will not load new data.
 :search: The search string for this view.
-This value can be UPDATEd to
-    initiate a text search in this view.
+This value can be UPDATEd to initiate a text search in this view.
+:filtering: Indicates if the view is applying filters.
+:movement: The movement mode, either 'top' or 'cursor'.

 lnav_views_echo
 ---------------